HalleyAssist/node-iconv/README.md

 # node-iconv

-From from the lib [bnoordhuis/node-iconv](https://github.com/bnoordhuis/node-iconv).
+Fork from the lib [bnoordhuis/node-iconv](https://github.com/bnoordhuis/node-iconv).
 It adds the third parameter for setting the transliteration locale.
 This allow to transform `ß` in `ss` instead to the most simplistic `s` automatically.
 Good if you want to normalize text for comparing later in a more linguistically "correct" way.

 For transliterate you can just: